-EYFS Year 1 Year 2 Hardware Learning how to operate a camera to take photographs of meaningful creations or moments.
+EYFS Year 1 Year 2

+Hardware Learning how to operate a camera to take photographs of meaningful creations or moments.
 Learning how to explore and tinker with hardware to develop familiarity and introduce relevant vocabulary.
 Recognising and identifying familiar letters and numbers on a keyboard.
 Developing basic mouse skills such as moving and clicking.
 Learning how to operate a camera or tablet to take photos and videos.
 Learning how to explore and tinker with hardware to find out how it works.
+Recognising that some devices are input devices and others are output devices.
 Learning where keys are located on the keyboard.
 Understanding what a computer is and that it's made up of different components.
 Recognising that buttons cause effects and that technology follows instructions.
 Learning how we know that technology is doing what we want it to do via its output.
+Using greater control when taking photos with cameras, tablets or computers.
 Developing confidence with the keyboard and the basics of touch typing.

-Networks and data representatio n N/A N/A N/A
+Networks and data representation N/A N/A N/A